Looking for street art was high on my list of things to do in Krakow, and I found some excellent art.

 When you go looking for the best street art and graffiti in Krakow, this is the place to start.

-Judah – famous street art piece in krakow
+Judah – famous street art in Krakow

 This is a beautiful black and white street art piece, commissioned by the Jewish Culture Festival, that’s a huge event in Krakow.
 It was created by Israeli artist Pilpeled.